How to Use a Pimple Patch (the Right Way) For Your Best Results

 Image – Hero Cosmetics

-Starface pimple patches ($14.99 on Starface World or £11.99 on Starface UK for 32 stars) are made with 100% hydrocolloid.
+Starface pimple patches (from $10.99 on Starface World or £11.99 on Starface UK for 32 stars) are made with 100% hydrocolloid.
 They’re also vegan, cruelty-free, dermatologist tested, gentle, and safe for every skin type (even sensitive) – bonus!

 While they may not be made up of anything too different to other brands (and are a little pricier), what we like here is how fun they are to use.
 By taking some of the stress out of dealing with acne we’ve found we’re more likely to use them, in turn giving us a better chance of avoiding scarring and further infection.